Stevelion/pvp-conways/README.md

-PvP Conway's Alpha
+The Puzzle of Life Beta
-Conway's Game of Life as a strategy game
+Conway's Game of Life as a strategy puzzle game

-The goal of PvP Conway's is to build patterns in Conway's Game of Life to destroy your opponent's base (kill any of their purple cells), while occasionally defending your own.
+The goal of TPoL is to build patterns in Conway's Game of Life to destroy your opponent's base (kill any of their purple cells), while occasionally defending your own.

 Cells are different colours depending on their owner: